haskell/aeson/CONTRIBUTING.md

 ### Running benchmarks

-You need to install `cabal-plan`:
+You need to install `cabal-plan` and `criterion-cmp`:

 ```
-cabal install cabal-plan
+cabal install cabal-plan criterion-cmp
 ```

 Then to build benchmarks we use a different project, which builds